ksirving/sYNGEO_2023/README.md

 ## scripts 05-07

-old/explotatorty code not used in final analysis
+old/exploratory code not used in final analysis

 ## Script 08a_tidy_analysis_cortemp.R

 Main bulk of stats
 multi memebership mixed models on all 3 models all figures for results

+## script 10 and others

+admin or exploratory code